anton-mel/WeensyOS/README.md

     CPU-arch: x86_64, Operating System: Linux (Fedora), Application binary interface: GNU
 </p>

-By compiling for our host triple, the Rust compiler and the linker assume that there is an underlying operating system such as Linux or Windows that uses the C runtime by default, which causes the linker errors.
+By compiling for our host triple, the Rust compiler and the linker assume that there is an underlying operating system such as Linux (Frog Node) that uses the C runtime by default, which causes the linker errors.
 So, to avoid the linker errors, we compile for our own environment ```x86_64-weensyos.json``` with no underlying operating system [look how to build].

 # How to build